marxin/texi2rst-generated/sphinx/gccint/memory-management-and-type-information/support-for-inheritance.rst

 which value of the discriminator it corresponds to.

-Every class in the hierarchy must have a ``GTY(())`` marker, as gengtype will only attempt to parse classes that have such a marker Classes lacking such a marker will not be identified as being part of the hierarchy, and so the marking routines will not handle them, leading to a assertion failure within the marking routines due to an unknown tag value (assuming that assertions are enabled).
+Every class in the hierarchy must have a ``GTY(())`` marker, as gengtype will only attempt to parse classes that have such a marker [#f1]_.

-.

 .. code-block:: c++